 Storytelling, through visual presentation and performance, informs us all in our daily lives.
-This minor is a rigorous program with a broad array of electives designed to assist you in realizing your goals.
+Expand your ability to create your own story.
+Challenge yourself to explore creativity by building your abilities as an actor, director, educator and designer.
+This program has a broad range of electives designed to assist you in realizing your dreams.

 Students pursuing the theatre minor study the literatures, histories and basic production practices of theatre while having opportunities to concentrate in an area such as:

 - theatre for youth